alkinum/quick-fake-api/Readme.md

 ### Windows

-1. Download the latest `quick-fake-api.exe` from the [releases page](https://github.com/alkinum/quick-fake-api/releases).
+1. Download the latest `fake-api.exe` from the [releases page](https://github.com/alkinum/quick-fake-api/releases).
 2. Move the executable to a directory in your PATH, or add the directory containing the executable to your PATH environment variable.

 ## Usage